-Voted the #1 beach by TripAdvisor’s Traveler’s Choice for two years in a row, Clearwater Beach is one of the best beaches in the world.
-Sugar-white sands and sparkling waters make this family-friendly beach a treat for water lovers.
+Voted the #1 beach by TripAdvisor’s Traveler’s Choice for 2 years in a row, Clearwater Beach is one of the best beaches in the world.
+Sugar white sands and sparkling waters make this family-friendly beach a treat for water lovers.

-This pristine gem is one of the best Tampa bay attractions and with good reason.
-Caladesi is one of the few untouched islands located along the Gulf Coast, and its remote location gives it a touch of exclusivity.
+This pristine gem is one of the best Tampa Bay attractions and with good reason.
+Caladesi is one of the few untouched islands along the Gulf Coast, and its remote location gives it a touch of exclusivity.

-Accessible only by boat, visitors can take a stroll along the island’s gorgeous beaches or take a picturesque kayak trip through the bayside mangrove forest.
+The island park is only accessible by boat, and visitors can stroll along the island’s gorgeous beaches or take a picturesque kayak trip through the bayside mangrove forest.

-Off-water, activities abound.
-Take a relaxing walk along a nature trail to the historic Scharrer Homestead while beholding blue skies and blissful waves, or spy on herons, egrets, and wading birds deeper into the island’s interior.
+Off-water, activities abound!
+Visitors can take a relaxing walk along a nature trail to the historic Scharrer Homestead while beholding blue skies and blissful waves or take a bird-watching tour to spy on herons, egrets, and wading birds.

 See Related: Best Travel Sandals

-More than four miles of spectacular coastlines make Honeymoon Island one of Florida’s favorite state parks.
-Travelers with pets will be happy to know that Honeymoon Island has a fur-baby friendly dog beach located just a half-mile hike off the main road.
-For nature lovers, there’s plenty to see.
+More than 4 miles of spectacular coastlines make Honeymoon Island one of Florida’s favorite state parks.
+Travelers with pets will be happy to know that Honeymoon Island has a fur-baby-friendly dog beach located just a half-mile hike off the main road.
+For nature lovers, this beach offers plenty to see.

-A three-mile trail through a thick pine forest allows various birdlife sightings and the occasional tortoise and armadillo.
+A 3-mile trail through a thick pine forest allows various birdlife sightings, and you might also see the occasional tortoise or armadillo.

-Whether you’ve got an entire day or a few hours, Tampa Bay’s zoos and aquariums promise loads of fun for the whole family.
+Whether you’ve got an entire day or just a few hours to kill, Tampa Bay’s zoos and aquariums promise loads of fun for the whole family.

 As of 2021, Winter now lives with two of her dolphin friends, Hope and PJ — two rescue dolphins.
 She continually receives physical therapy and is very proud of her prosthetic tail.

-Skip the lines and get general admission via CityPass right here.
+Skip the lines and get general admission via CityPASS.

-Dinosaur World is the only attraction in Florida dedicated to the prehistoric, with over 200 dinosaur displays spread across 12 acres.
+Dinosaur World is the only attraction in Tampa dedicated entirely to the prehistoric world.
+It offers over 200 dinosaur displays spread across 12 acres.
 Unlike other dinosaur parks, this family-friendly attraction displays life-sized dinosaur replicas in an interactive environment.

-Search for hidden treasures like arrowheads and raw gemstones in the Dino Gem Mine, dig for fossils, or watch the entertaining Exploration Cave Show where expert paleontologists offer insights about artifacts and prehistoric creatures.
+Guests can search for hidden treasures, such as arrowheads and raw gemstones, in the Dino Gem Mine, dig for fossils, or watch the entertaining Exploration Cave Show, where expert paleontologists offer insights about artifacts and prehistoric creatures.

-Florida Aquarium’s massive collection of marine life makes it one of the best Tampa Bay attractions for visitors looking for an educational experience.
+Florida Aquarium’s massive collection of marine life makes it one of the best Tampa Bay attractions for visitors seeking an educational experience.

 Located in downtown Tampa, the Florida Aquarium houses over 14,000 marine animals.
-It should take you at least three whole hours to make your way through the labyrinth of sea turtles, stingrays, and moray eels.
+It should take you at least 3 hours to make your way through the labyrinth of sea turtles, stingrays, and moray eels.

-Among the aquarium’s best attractions are the touch tanks where you can pet a jellyfish (if you aren’t squeamish), and the Splash Pad area, a 2-acre outdoor space with dump buckets, geysers, and spray zones.
+Among the aquarium’s best attractions are the touch tanks, where you can pet a jellyfish (if you aren’t squeamish), and visit the Splash Pad area, a 2-acre outdoor space with dump buckets, geysers, and spray zones.

-There are also rides such as the Safari Ride in the African habitat, Mini Railroad, Roller Coaster that visitors can enjoy.
-Popular residents of the zoo include Africa Elephants, Africa Penguins Florida Penguins and Bornean Orangutans.
-The Zoo often hosts special events and programs during the year and is especially popular with local residents as it is with people visiting other sites.
+This attraction also features rides, such as the Safari Ride in the African habitat, Mini Railroad, and a rollercoaster.
+The Zoo often hosts special events and programs during the year and is just as popular with residents as it is with tourists.

-As one of North America’s largest zoos, Busch Gardens is the place to be for all animal lovers.
-Here, you’ll see over 200 species thrive in state-of-the-art naturalistic exhibits designed to replicate the African environment.
+As one of North America’s largest zoos, Busch Gardens Tampa is the place to be for all animal lovers.
+Here, over 200 species thrive in state-of-the-art naturalistic exhibits designed to replicate the African environment.

 Get up close and personal with cheetahs, learn about primates, watch meerkats dig underground burrows, or hand-feed kangaroos & macropods — there are so many things to do here and so little time!

 Busch Gardens offers a variety of tours with tailor-made experiences.
-Learn more about training exotic and endangered species at the Animal Training Tour or observe how Animal Care Specialists take care of the zoo’s fauna in the Keeper for a Day Tour.
+Learn more about training exotic and endangered species on the Animal Training Tour, or go on the Keeper for a Day tour to observe how Animal Care Specialists take care of the zoo’s fauna.

-Make your trip easier with an all-in-one access to Busch Gardens with CityPass!
+Make your trip easier with all-in-one access to Busch Gardens with CityPASS.

-Speaking of getting up and close with animals, ever heard of Big Cat Rescue?
-You probably have…
+Speaking of getting up close and personal with animals, have you ever heard of Big Cat Rescue?

-Big Cat Rescue Tampa, FL is an animal sanctuary that seeks to rehabilitate wounded or native wild cats with the goal of combating private trade and ownership of exotic cats.
+Big Cat Rescue is an animal sanctuary that seeks to rehabilitate wounded or native wild cats to combat the private trade and ownership of exotic cats.

-The organization was started in 1992 and offers guided tours through campus, ranging from photographic to housekeeping tours among others where visitors can feed or night tour.
-The sanctuary is located in Citrus Park Florida, home to more than 100 wild cats representing eleven species.
+The organization was started in 1992 and offers guided tours through its campus, including photographic and housekeeping tours, among others.
+Visitors can take day tours, where they can feed the animals, or they can go on a night tour.
+The sanctuary is located in Citrus Park, Florida, and is home to more than 100 wild cats representing 11 species.